Denshikobo-Life/PICO_PIC_colo/README.md

 So,you may start PICO programming with prepare the necessary bare minimum.(USB cable and jumper wire, of course PICO board! ) custom.py and custom.c are start pionts of your application.

-More informations will take form PDF file.
+More informations will take from PDF file.